-Christmas Season is in full swing, which means you're probably scrambling to do all the things, right?
-Decorating, baking, shopping, and enjoying time together are important… not to mention getting Christmas cards sent!
+Christmas season is in full swing, which means you're probably scrambling to do ALL the things, right?
+Decorating, baking, shopping, enjoying time with family... not to mention getting Christmas cards sent!

-Pick one good picture first.
+1. Pick one good picture first.

 You make your job TONS easier if you choose one picture you love, and then find a card that fits it.
 Going into the process with a few photo options makes the process so much more complicated, because then you sit there and struggle with which picture would work best in which design.